-Rodriguez, K., Morris, D., Glauert, J., Jennings, V., Moore, C. and Arnold, D.B.
-(2007) Developing effective interfaces for cultural heritage 3D immersive environments In: Arnold, D.B., Chalmers, A. and Niccolucci, F., eds.
+Rodriguez Echavarria, Karina, Morris, David, Glauert, J., Jennings, V., Moore, C. and Arnold, David (2007) Developing effective interfaces for cultural heritage 3D immersive environments In: Arnold, D.B., Chalmers, A. and Niccolucci, F., eds.
 VAST 2007.
 The 8th International Symposium on Virtual Reality, Archaeology and Cultural Heritage.
 Eurographics, Aire-la-Ville, Switzerland, pp. 93-99.
 ISBN 9789638046895Full text not available from this repository.

 Although the advantages of the use of 3D Immersive Virtual Environments for the presentation and communica- tion ofCultural Heritage have been demonstrated, the user inteifaces and interaction techniques (in software and hardware) that are best suited have not yet been completely identified and deployed.
 This paper describes research conductedfor developing and studying the usability of a historical town 3D Virtual Tour.
 For this, usability methods combined with head-eyetracking technology were used to explore the suitability ofthese inteifaces.
 The paper also reflects on issues raised during the design ofthe testing systemfor this experience.
 It is expected the results of this research will contribute towards developing effective interfaces for 3D immersive technologies as well as building a repository of lessons leamed from evaluation.

 |Subjects:||V000 Historical and Philosophical studies > V400 Archaeology

 G000 Computing and Mathematical Sciences > G400 Computing

 |Faculties:||Faculty of Science and Engineering > School of Computing, Engineering and Mathematics > ICT and Cultural Heritage|

 |Last Modified:||13 Apr 2015 14:01|